mtraudt412/LunchMenu/README.md

 In the upper section of the form that is displayed, click on "New..." and define a new variable with Name="GOPATH" and Value="C:\\Users\\[your User here]\\go".

+In the upper section of the form that is displayed, select the row containing the "Path" environment variable, and then click on "New...".
+This will display a child form.
+Click on the "New" button on this form and add the following value:

+C:\Go\bin

 After saving this change, you will need to open a new Command Prompt.

 ## Step 3 - Install GitHub Desktop